PMEAL/BEaTmap/README.md

 # Examples

-The following code snippets illustrate blah blah.
+The following code snippets illustrate how to import data, perform BET analysis, evaluate Rouquerol criteria, and produce figures in BEaTmap.
 A set of examples is included in this repo, and can be [browsed here](https://github.com/PMEAL/beatmap/tree/master/examples).